google/go-github/README.md

 }
 ```

+To support more advanced use cases; you can use the `github.WithTransport` option to provide a
+custom `http.RoundTripper` that handles authentication for you, or the `github.WithHTTPClient`
+option to provide a custom `http.Client`.
+As an example; you can use the `oauth2.Transport`
+from the [golang.org/x/oauth2](https://pkg.go.dev/golang.org/x/oauth2) package to handle OAuth
+token refreshing for you.

 Note that when using an authenticated Client, all calls made by the client will
 include the specified OAuth token.
 Therefore, authenticated clients should
 almost never be shared between different users.